awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 1. In the **Cloud** section, select **Add a new cloud**, and then choose **Amazon EC2**\.

 1. Enter your information in the remaining fields\.
-Note that you must enter your AWS credentials in the **Add Credentials** field\.
+You must enter your AWS credentials in the **Add Credentials** field\.

 Use the following procedure to configure your Jenkins project to invoke Automation\.